 Annapurna is the name of the Hindu goddess, a manifestation of Goddess Parvati, and daughter of Himavat, king of mountains.
 Annapurna means the giver of food and nourishment where Anna means food/ grains and Purna means full, complete, and perfect.
 Locals believe that till the snow lasts on Annapurna Massif, the surrounding will be blessed with food and nourishment.

 This turns Annapurna Circuit Trek Clockwise into Annapurna Circumambulation and trail of religious value.
-Because the Clockwise circuit of any sacred site is called Circumambulation and circumambulation is an integral part of Hindu and Buddhist devotional practice and holy deed.
+Because the Clockwise circuit of any sacred site is called Circumambulation and circumambulation is an integral part of Hindu and Buddhist devotional practice and holy deeds.

 How is Annapurna Circuit Clockwise different from Annapurna Circuit Trek?